prasenjeet-symon/indexed-pdb/README.md

 Immediately returns a transaction object (IDBTransactionWrapper) containing the `IDBTransactionWrapper.objectStore` method, which you can use to access your object store.
 Runs in a separate thread.

+## `IDBObjectStoreWrapper`

+The IDBObjectStoreWrapper interface API represents an object store in a database.
+Records within an object store are sorted according to their keys.
+This sorting enables fast insertion, look-up, and ordered retrieval.

+### Properties

+`IDBObjectStoreWrapper.indexNames` - ( **Read only** )

+A list of the names of indexes on objects in object store.

+`IDBObjectStoreWrapper.keyPath` - ( **Read only** )

+The key path of object store.
+If this attribute is null, the application must provide a key for each modification operation.

+`IDBObjectStoreWrapper.name` - ( **Read only** )

+The name of object store.

+`IDBObjectStoreWrapper.transaction` - ( **Read only** )

+The IDBTransactionWrapper object to which this object store belongs.

+`IDBObjectStoreWrapper.autoIncrement` - ( **Read only** )

+Returns true if the store has a key generator, and false otherwise.

+---

+### Methods

+`IDBObjectStoreWrapper.add(value, key, transactionCallback(transaction){})` @return ` Promise<IDBValidKey>`

+- `value` : Value to add to object store
+- `key (optional)` :  Unique key for the value
+- `transactionCallback (optional)` : A callback to get the IDBTransactionWrapper
+    - `transaction` : The IDBTransactionWrapper object to which this object store belongs.

+Adds or updates a record in store with the given value and key.
+If the store uses in-line keys and key is specified a "DataError" DOMException will be thrown.

+If put() is used, any existing record with the key will be replaced.
+If add() is used, and if a record with the key already exists the request will fail, with request's error set to a "ConstraintError" DOMException.

+If successful, request's result will be the record's key.

+`IDBObjectStoreWrapper.addAll(value)` @return ` Promise<any[]> `

+- `value ` : Array of the value to add to object store.

+This method will only work if object store uses in-line keys.
+This method will add all the values of the array with single call.
+If successful, request's result will be the record's keys

+`IDBObjectStoreWrapper.clear()` @return ` Promise<"DONE"> `

+Use this method to delete all the records of the object store.
+If successful, request's result will be "DONE" string.

+`IDBObjectStoreWrapper.count(key)` @return ` Promise<"DONE"> `

+- `key` : key or IDBKeyRange of the value to retrive.

+Returns the total number of records that match the provided key or IDBKeyRange.
+If no arguments are provided, it returns the total number of records in the store.